Our Instrumentation Method Helps Us Provide The Most Accurate Chiropractic Treatment in Abilene, TX

-Instrumentation is absolutely a necessity for identifying the vertebral subluxation complex with any accuracy.
-As we have explained, the result of the vertebral subluxation is the altered nerve.
+Instrumentation identifies the vertebral subluxation complex with accuracy.
+The result of the vertebral subluxation is the altered nerve.
 Thus, this is the main insult of the subluxation.
-It therefore stands to reason, that in order to identify it, you must find it through the nervous system.
+To identify it you must find it through the nervous system.

-The x-ray is an absolute necessity for defining the parameters of the subluxation.
-One of the most common misunderstandings about x-ray is the idea that x-rays show you where the problem is.
-Most often, this is not the case.
-The x-ray does however display, in detail, the relative relationships of adjoining bones and their alignment.
-This information (called listings) is used only in order to select the appropriate chiropractic maneuver that will properly reduce the subluxation, once found.
-Specific directional subluxations require specific directional forces (given during the adjustment) to reduce them.
+X-rays define the parameters of the subluxation.
+While X-rays usually don’t show where the problem is, they do show the relative relationships of adjoining bones and their alignment in detail.
+We use this information to select the appropriate chiropractic maneuver to properly reduce the subluxation, once found.
+Specific directional subluxations require specific directional forces given during the adjustment to reduce them.

 Everyone’s spine is shaped differently and has its own unique characteristics and circumstances.
 There is no normal spine, especially in patients exhibiting spinal dysfunction symptoms.
 That’s why each treatment plan is personalized for each patient.